ghoomfrog/silili/README.md

 - *sawl* is a slowly vertically circling sideways fist.
 - *las* is a downward fist with an open index and middle finger, moving from side to the other.
 - *nata* is pretending to push something from the side to the front of the chest.
+- *ajn* is a fist with a raised pinkie.

 ## Fabrication